 Flat vs flat: a comparison of Windows Phone and iOS 7 app designs.
 As iOS app developers embrace the new flat UI conventions of iOS 7, many popular apps got a flat-design makeover.

+At the same time many of these apps also have a sibling Windows Phone app.
+Android Fragmentation Report July 2013.
 11,868Distinct Android devices seen this year 3,997Distinct Android devices seen last year 682,000Devices surveyed for this report.
 47.5%Samsung's share of those devices.
 8Android versions still in use 37.9%Android users on Jelly Bean Fragmentation is both a strength and weakness of the Android ecosystem.

 This article is written on the assumption that previous guidelines for Safari on iPhone OS apply to version 3.2 and the iPad.
-Step 0: Design for 980 pixels and do nothing.
 Icon Design Guidelines.
 An icon is a graphic that takes up a small portion of screen real estate and provides a quick, intuitive representation of an action, a status, or an app.
 When you design icons for your app, it's important to keep in mind that your app may be installed on a variety of devices that offer a range of pixel densities, as mentioned in Devices and Displays.
 But you can make your icons look great on all devices by providing each icon in multiple sizes.
 When your app runs, Android checks the characteristics of the device screen and loads the appropriate density-specific assets for your app.

-Because you will deliver each icon in multiple sizes to support different densities, the design guidelines below refer to the icon dimensions in dp units, which are based on the pixel dimensions of a medium-density (MDPI) screen. iPad Application Design » Matt Legend Gemmell.
+Because you will deliver each icon in multiple sizes to support different densities, the design guidelines below refer to the icon dimensions in dp units, which are based on the pixel dimensions of a medium-density (MDPI) screen.
+Launcher. iPad Application Design » Matt Legend Gemmell.
 I held a 6-hour workshop at NSConference in both the UK and USA recently, focusing on software design and user experience.

 In Chapter 4 of Programming the Mobile Web I’ve made an extensive description and installation guideline for creating a desktop mobile testing environment.
 And in Chapter 13, I’ve also reviewed other solutions for mobile testing, including four device remote lab solutions.
 I’ve mixed all this information to create this ultimate guide to 37 download resources for hundreds of emulators and simulators.
 Enjoy!
-This list includes content from Programming the Mobile Web book with frequent updated information & links. iPhone, Android, Windows and BlackBerry mobile development tutorials.
+This list includes content from Programming the Mobile Web book with frequent updated information & links.
+Installation and Usage Guide. iPhone, Android, Windows and BlackBerry mobile development tutorials.
 PhoneGap.
 Push Pop Press.
 Our Choice will change the way we read books.

 Here, you will find guidelines, samples, tips, and descriptions of common mistakes.
 Many of the guidelines focus on native application development, but we can apply most parts of them to mobile web design too.
 Remember to provide the best possible experience on each platform.